 FPF established the Civic Data Privacy Leaders Network (CDPLN) in partnership with the MetroLab Network and with the support of the National Science Foundation.
 The CDPLN is a collaborative peer network that provides an active, authoritative resource for municipal leaders to navigate emerging privacy issues, share practical guidance, and promote fair and transparent data practices.

-- Government officials from 30+ communities have already joined this new network, along with other representatives from cities and counties from across the US and Canada, including, Asheville, NC; Arlington County, VA; Austin, TX; Bend, OR; Bloomington, IL; Boston, MA; Boulder, CO; Chattanooga, TN; Columbus, OH; Denver, CO; Gainesville, FL; Hamilton, Can.; Kansas City, MO; King County, WA; Long Beach, CA; Los Angeles, CA; McLean County, IL; Minneapolis, MN; New York, NY; Normal, IL; Oakland, CA; Portland, ME; Portland, OR; San Francisco, CA; San Jose, CA; Santa Clara County, CA; Seattle, WA; South Bend, IN; Syracuse, NY; Toronto, Can.; Washington, DC; and Weld County, CO.
+- Government officials from 30+ communities have already joined this new network, along with other representatives from cities and counties from across the US and Canada, including, Asheville, NC; Arlington County, VA; Austin, TX; Bend, OR; Bloomington, IL; Boston, MA; Boulder, CO; Chattanooga, TN; Columbus, OH; Denver, CO; Gainesville, FL; Hamilton, Can.; Kansas City, MO; King County, WA; Long Beach, CA; Los Angeles, CA; McLean County, IL; Minneapolis, MN; New York, NY; Normal, IL; Oakland, CA; Pittsburgh, PA; Philadelphia, PA; Portland, ME; Portland, OR; San Diego, CA; San Francisco, CA; San Jose, CA; Santa Clara County, CA; Seattle, WA; South Bend, IN; Syracuse, NY; Toronto, Can.; and Washington, DC.

 - Local government officials or their partners who wish to join the network should contact Kelsey Finch ([email protected]).